Best Oscillating Tool Reviews | Buying Guide 2020

 Q1.
 What is the difference between a rotary tool and an oscillating tool?

-A: Rotary tools and Oscillating tools have their similarities but while rotary tools are better at jobs like cutting drywall or circular cuts, the oscillating tool is more versatile in cutting multiple materials such as metal, and grout that rotary tools are not the most efficient for.
+A: Rotary tools and multi-tools have their similarities but while rotary tools are better at jobs like cutting drywall or circular cuts, the multi-tool is more versatile in cutting multiple materials such as metal, and grout that rotary tools are not the most efficient for.

 Q2.
 Can I use the same battery pack for my new oscillating tool that I use on my drill?